georgetown-analytics/student-outcomes/README.md

 # Machine Learning Prediction of High School Graduation Rates

 *Cohort 28 (Fall 2022)  Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies*

 ---

-## Team Sunshine

-Name 1
-Name 2
-Name 3

----